-An entrance exam is a gateway for aspirants.
-It is conducted by educational institutes to select eligible and deserving candidates for admission.
+An entrance exam 2024 is a gateway for aspirants looking for college admission.
+Entrance Exams in India are conducted by educational board and institutes to select eligible and deserving candidates for college admission.
 At present, innumerable entrance exams are conducted to fill engineering, management, law, medical, journalism etc. seats.
 The exams are held at national, state, and university level and the scope of these varies from course to course and college to college.
 You can check details and list of all the entrance exams in India from this page.

 List of Entrance Exams in India

 - Architecture Entrance Exam

 - Common Entrance Exams

 - Education Entrance Exams

 - Engineering Entrance Exams

 - Media & Journalism Entrance Exams

 - Medical Entrance Exams